lendamico/lendami.co/_pages/index.md

 <hr />
 #### I'd love to speak at your next design-related event.
-I particlulary love to talk about participatory design and desing leadership.
+I especially love to talk about participatory design and design leadership.
 Here are a few talks, videos and podcasts I've done.

 <a href="/speaking/" class="btn-gradient">See more Sepaking</a>